mateuszniechwiej/Ms-1-LP/README.md

 Additionally in desktop view on the right side of the navbar visitor will find social media links to Facebook and Instagram.
 >8.
 I want to find photos or videos of the places and products.

-On all devices in the navigations menu visitor will find a link to **Gallery** page where he/she can find photos of the product and places the product is served.
+On all devices in the navigations menu visitor will find a link to the **Gallery** page where he/she can find photos of the product and places the product is served.

 Photos and other media are also available on "Lawendowe Pole " Facebook and Instagram accounts.